Supun1234/Thesis/README.md

 ## Overview

-“Application of Artificial Intelligence Methods in the Requirements Engineering Management Process.”
 The research explores how AI techniques — particularly NLP, transformer-based models, and graph-based representations — can enhance the extraction, classification, and management of requirements.
 The core contribution is an end-to-end pipeline that transforms raw elicited requirements into a semantic requirement graph, enabling automation, traceability, and explainability in the Requirements Engineering Management Process (REMP).